reimandlab/PACIFIC/README.md

 #5:        0.036007745  0.17967422              0.040558222
 ```

-PACIFIC pipeline runs in two steps.
-The step 1 runs the elastic net iterations, and step 2 aggregates the resutls of all iterations, identifies the frequently selected interactions, and calculates the ANOVA p-values.
+PACIFIC pipeline runs in two steps:
+- Step 1: To tun the iterative procedure.
+This step can be repeated independently to accumulate the desired number of iterations in a specified output directory, enabling scalability in distributed computing systems (e.g., HPC).
+See "[Scalability](#scalability)" for additional notes.
+- Step 2: To aggregate the resutls of all iterations accumulated in the output directory.
+At this step, the candidate interactions (those selected in ≥50% of iterations) are identified, and their ANOVA p-values are calculated.
+The 50% cutoff can be adjusted by the user.

 ```R
 ####